Academic Policies and Procedures

 Students should show an awareness of their behaviors and the impact on others.
 Students should be receptive to feedback from others and show an ability to integrate feedback into behavioral change.
 Students must make appropriate use of "air time" in class, including a willingness both to use it and to limit one's use of it.
 Case Management students must show a respect for difference and for others' feelings, including a nonjudgmental attitude, sensitivity to ethnic diversity and oppressed groups, respect for confidentiality, and respect for the needs of others.
 Students’ comments should show that assigned readings were completed, and that opinions are stated as such.Back to top

 From time to time, an instructor will offer feedback to students regarding their progress and performance in class.
-As a next step in communication with a student, an Instructor may ask a student to schedule a meeting with the Director of the program and the Instructor to discuss academic progress.
+As a next step in communication with a student, an Instructor may ask a student to schedule a meeting with the Coordinator of the program, or the Case Manager to discuss academic progress.
 At any time, a student may also request such a meeting.

 The Case Management Program reserves the right to dismiss or withhold the Case Management Certificate from the Case Management Program for any student who gives evidence, academically or behaviorally (as defined by the College Handbook and the National Association of Social Workers (NASW) Code of Ethics) of an inability to carry out their responsibilities as a case management student.Back to top